GluuFederation/flex/docs/admin/admin-ui/user-claims.md

     * A short textual description explaining what the attribute is or how it is used.

 4. Status
-    * Allows you to enable or disable attributes without deleting them
+    * Allows you to enable or disable attributes without deleting them.

 5. Data Type
     * Defines the type of data the attribute holds.
 Common types include `string`, `boolean`, `numeric`, etc.